leangjia/blender_docs/trunk/blender_docs/manual/physics/fluid/type/effector.rst

             A guiding object will write the average of its own current velocity and the existing guiding velocity at that cell into the global guiding velocity field.

+.. _bpy.types.FluidEffectorSettings.subframes:

+Effector Substeps
+   Number of sub-steps used to reduce gaps in collision of fluid from fast-moving effectors.

+.. _bpy.types.FluidEffectorSettings.surface_distance:

+Surface Thickness
+   Additional area around the effector that will be considered as an effector.

+.. _bpy.types.FluidEffectorSettings.use_effector:

+Use Effector
+   Enables or disables the effector object affect on the fluid, this property is useful for animations to selectively enable and disable when the effector affects the fluid.

 .. _bpy.types.FluidEffectorSettings.use_plane_init:

 Is Planar